Kinkabool: Use

 Kinkabool was first marketed by LJ Hooker Ltd who produced a coloured brochure emphasising its appeal as a modern accommodation option for owner/occupiers as well as a valuable investment acquisition.
 By July 1961, Dolby and Rankine (Accommodation) Pty Ltd had been appointed sole managing agents for Kinkabool and reported to The South Coast Bulletin that some units had been let for the Christmas period, while others were being readied for such use.
 It was also reported that some units had been let for periods of three to five months to New Zealand residents; and the penthouse had been let for Christmas at 40 guineas a week.
 Laurie Wall, a well-known Gold Coast real estate agent and identity would eventually sell the majority of unit shares in 1964.

+It took four years for the 34 units and two penthouses, priced between $6000 and $8000, to be sold.

 From the beginning, Kinkabool was used as holiday accommodation, both by unit owners and short-term tenants, who visited during the annual holiday seasons of Easter and Christmas.
-A resident building manager or caretaker was employed from the mid-1960s; his duties included assisting owners and tenants with such services as providing televisions, linen and cutlery, moving luggage, and cleaning units after short-term holiday tenants had departed.
+A resident building manager or caretaker was employed from the mid-1960s; their duties included assisting owners and tenants with such services as providing televisions, linen and cutlery, moving luggage, and cleaning units after short-term holiday tenants had departed.

 The LJ Hooker marketing brochure boasted that Kinkabool was "changing the skyline".
 As the tallest building on the coast it towered above the rapidly expanding set of hotels and motels at its feet, being a Gold Coast landmark and prominent in photographs and postcards from the 1960s.
 In the decade after its construction other coastal high-rises followed, such as: The Sands in 1964–1966 (11 storeys) and Paradise Towers (14 storeys) next door in 1965–1966, both designed by Sydney architect EG Nemes for the developer Alexander Armstrong; Garfield Towers, designed by FB Oswell, in 1966–1967; and Suntower on the Esplanade in 1968.
 The two River Park Towers were built on Watson Esplanade facing the Nerang River in 1969.